 The event was to launch a campaign to boost the reputation of the marketing function amongst the financial community in “The City”.
-The society has asked Nicola Horlick to spearhead this campaign.
+The society has asked Nicola Horlick to spearhead this campaign for free.

 She is clearly enthused about the idea that marketing drives growth and is fundamental to profitable success.
 It was fascinating to hear this from a successful fund manager.
 What was particularly interesting though was to learn from 24 CMO’s and senior marketers at the event how they saw the current reputation of marketers and what could be done to improve it.